-8. GSSC PROCEDURES/POLICIES/PRACTICES - VICTORIAN CERTIFICATE OF APPLIED LEARNING (VCAL)
+8. GSSC PROCEDURES/POLICIES/PRACTICES - VCE VOCATIONAL MAJOR (VCE VM)

-At Greater Shepparton Secondary College we want all VCAL students to achieve a Senior Certificate At Greater Shepparton Secondary College we want all VCAL students to achieve a Certificate as this provides a significantly broader range of pathways for students.
-To achieve this, all VCAL students need to:
+At Greater Shepparton Secondary College we want all VCE VM students to achieve a Certificate as this provides a significantly broader range of pathways for students.
+To achieve this, all VCE VM students need to:

-- Attend all sessions on time and be prepared to learn - Actively participate in all classes, projects, and activities - Complete satisfactory standards of work each year in the four school-based strands of learning: Literacy Skills, Numeracy/Maths Skills, Work Related Skills and Personal Development Skills (Project Based Learning) - Satisfactorily complete their VET or SBAT program - Meet all requirements of experience of work within the VCAL program
+- Attend all sessions on time and be prepared to learn - Actively participate in all classes, projects, and activities - Complete satisfactory standards of work each year - Satisfactorily complete their VET or SBAT program - Meet all requirements of experience of work within the VCE VM program